-Congratulations on selecting your new FCA US LLC vehicle.
+Congratulations on selecting your new vehicle.
 Be assured that it represents precision workmanship, distinctive styling, and high quality.
 This Owner's Manual has been prepared with the assistance of service and engineering specialists to acquaint you with the operation and maintenance of your vehicle.
-It is supplemented by Warranty Information, and various customer-oriented documents.
-Please take the time to read these publications carefully.
-Following the instructions and recommendations in this manual will help assure safe and enjoyable operation of your vehicle.
+It is supplemented by Warranty Information, and customer oriented documents.
+In the attached Warranty Booklet, you will find a description of the services that FCA offers to its customers, the Warranty Certificate and the details of the terms and conditions for maintaining its validity.
+Please take the time to read all of these publications carefully before driving your vehicle for the first time.
+Following the instructions, recommendations, tips, and important warnings in this manual will help assure safe and enjoyable operation of your vehicle.
+Be sure you are familiar with all vehicle controls, particularly those used for braking, steering, transmission, and transfer case shifting (if equipped).
+Learn how your vehicle handles on different road surfaces.
+Your driving skills will improve with experience.